 Jury duty and your Covid-19 concerns: The Courts have your safety concerns in mind as we return to normal operations.
 Additional information may be presented to you on your first day of 'check-in' for jury service.
 If you have concerns, you will have an opportunity to address them directly with the Judge hearing the case.
-All prospective jurors regardless of vaccination status are required to wear a mask.
-All people attending jury selection will be asked health screening questions and have their temperature checked upon arrival to the check in area.
+Masks are optional.
+Pursuant to changing Health Authorities directives, a short health screening (taking of your temperature) may be done upon arrival to the check in area.
 All jury duty & selection is performed in person.

 For jury duty in: